 Accession # P54754

 Please Note: Optimal dilutions should be determined by each laboratory for each application.
 General Protocols are available in the Technical Information section on our website.

 Detection of Mouse EphB3 by Western Blot.
-Western blot shows lysates of mouse embryo (E19) tissue under reducing (R) and non-reducing (NR) conditions.
-PVDF membrane was probed with 2 µg/mL Rat Anti-Mouse EphB3 Monoclonal Antibody (Catalog # MAB432) followed by HRP-conjugated Anti-Rat IgG Secondary Antibody (Catalog # HAF005).
-A specific band for EphB3 was detected at approximately 110 kDa (as indicated).
+Western blot shows lysates of mouse brain tissue.
+PVDF membrane was probed with 2 µg/mL of Rat Anti-Mouse EphB3 Monoclonal Antibody (Catalog # MAB432) followed by HRP-conjugated Anti-Rat IgG Secondary Antibody (HAF005).
+A specific band was detected for EphB3 at approximately 130 kDa (as indicated).
 This experiment was conducted under reducing conditions and using Immunoblot Buffer Group 1.

 Preparation and Storage

 - 12 months from date of receipt, -20 to -70 °C as supplied.

 - 1 month, 2 to 8 °C under sterile conditions after reconstitution.